JoryHogeveen/view-admin-as/readme.txt

 *	Feature: `view_admin_as` capability for non-admin users to enable limited access to this plugin (they won't be able to view or edit equal or admin users and roles).
 This capability requires the `edit_users` capability (+ `manage_network_users` for multisite installations)
 *	Feature: Ability to disable the "screen settings" option for all users that don't have access to this plugin
 *	Fix: die_handler for https
-*	Fix: Reset currently loaded metadata aswell when resetting a view (refresh is no longer needed, minor bug in 1.5)
+*	Fix: Reset currently loaded metadata as well when resetting a view (refresh is no longer needed, minor bug in 1.5)
 *	Added notices on compatibility errors

 = 1.5 =